 It’s tough to start out as a new business but at that time Adelaide was crying for a rock n’ roll store with some heart & soul.
 Jarrad and I were only about 19yrs old so we had no experience at all but his father was in the fashion industry and my parents owned retail stores so we knew some basics through family.
 Overheads weren’t that high when we started so it was worth giving it a go.
 We were basically kids just out of school trying something new – I’d never recommend that today unless you have huge financial backing.

 You need to love what you are doing and really believe in it as the pay off in retail is minimal – its about doing it because you believe in your vision.
 I still have to work 6 days a week and we are open 7 days so it is a true labour of love.

 Midwest Trader has had strong links with music and cultural movements over the years – how has this shaped the development and identity of the shop?

-Why do you think Midwest Trader continues to be held in such high esteem by people in Adelaide and beyond?
+Why do you think Midwest Trader continues to be so highly regarded?

 What does the future hold for Midwest Trader?